 - Q How does lidocaine and epinephrine work as an anesthetic?

-- Q Who should take lidocaine and epinephrine?
+- Q Are there any risks in taking lidocaine and epinephrine?